arexbold/Poke-Plat-Intro-Skip/README.md

 1. Nickname Pokemon at briefcase.
 2. Instant Pokemon Center heals.
 3. Sand Gem Pokemon Center has a name rater (in case you forgot to name your mon).
+4. Moved NPCs and objects that annoyingly got in the way of paths to items.

 ## Installing:
 1. Make sure to download the correct patch corresponding to your rom version from [releases](https://github.com/arexbold/Poke-Plat-Intro-Skip/releases)